 Lake Omapere was, geologists believe formed by a Lava flow blocking the Waitangi River.
-It is little more than a couple of metres deep at its deepest point and covers about 1200 hectares.
-It is at the centre of the local maori tribal area and was historically an important source of food for the local maori people who valued the lake for its eels.
+It is little more than a couple of meters deep at its deepest point and covers about 1200 hectares.
+It is at the center of the local Maori tribal area and was historically an important source of food for the local Maori people who valued the lake for its eels.

 The lake has an interesting history .
-Throughout the nineteenth century the local maori tribes were acknowledged as the owners of the lake.
-However pakeha settlers tried to lower the lake level and caused maori to agitate to have their tittle recognised by the Maori land Court.
+Throughout the nineteenth century the local Maori tribes were acknowledged as the owners of the lake.
+However Pakeha settlers tried to lower the lake level and caused Maori to agitate to have their title recognised by the Maori land Court.
 Their efforts towards this end were obstructed by the government up until the mid 1950s.

 As well as eels, kakahi or torewai (freshwater pipi) were obtained from the lake bed.
-The advent pakeha settlement caused the lake to become economicaly significant in other ways.
+The advent Pakeha settlement caused the lake to become economically significant in other ways.
 Flax and timber were gathered from the edges of the lake and transported on it and gum was obtained in relatively large quantities from the nearby swamps.